Shared Leadership: The Debate and Its Impact on Team Processes

 A study published in the Journal of Applied2 Psychology found that teams with shared leadership structures performed better on complex tasks than teams led by a single leader.

-The study attributed this improvement to multiple team members’ diverse perspectives and expertise, facilitating more effective problem-solving and decision-making.
+The study attributed this improvement to multiple team members’ diverse perspectives and skills, facilitating more effective problem-solving and decision-making.

 • Increased Team Satisfaction and Engagement

-Shared leadership has been linked to higher levels of team satisfaction and engagement.
+Research links shared leadership to higher levels of team satisfaction and engagement.
 According to a study in The Leadership Quar3terly, teams with shared leadership reported greater job satisfaction and a stronger sense of cohesion.

 This is likely because shared leadership fosters a more inclusive and supportive team environment where members feel valued and empowered.